sola-st/DiffSearch/README.md

           - fuser -k 5002/tcp
           - fuser -k 8843/tcp

-  - More DiffSearch arguments are in our [Wiki page](https://github.com/lucaresearch/DiffSearch/wiki/Commandline-Parameters)
+  - More DiffSearch arguments are in the [Wiki page](https://github.com/lucaresearch/DiffSearch/wiki/Commandline-Parameters)

 FOR THE GUI: